Avery Frix: Early life and education

 Frix is a native of Muskogee, Oklahoma.
 He earned a Bachelor of Business Administration degree in accounting from the University of Oklahoma in 2016.

 Career

 Oklahoma House of Representatives

-Frix was elected to the Oklahoma House of Representatives in November 2016 and assumed office on January 9, 2017.
+Frix was elected to the Oklahoma House of Representatives in November 2016.
 Since 2019, he has served as chair of the House Transportation Committee.
 In 2021, Frix authored a failed bill to name a state highway after former President Donald Trump.
+He was re-elected by default in 2020.

 2022 Campaign for Oklahoma's 2nd

 In March 2022, Frix declared his candidacy for Oklahoma's 2nd congressional district in the 2022 election.
 He was one of three Choctaw tribal members in the race, alongside Dustin Roberts, another Oklahoma House of Representatives member, and Josh Brecheen, a former Oklahoma state senator.
 In the Republican primary, he placed first with 14.7% of the vote out of a field of 14 candidates, and faced Josh Brecheen in the August 23 runoff.
 He lost the runoff election to Brecheen.